The offers for the cards listed below aren't available at this time. The following information is for reference purposes only.

-Being that they're among largest carriers (actually they are the largest based on distance flown annually) it comes as no surprise they have one of the most popular frequent flyer programs on the market.
-However there are some important things you need to know.
-Let’s review some of the Citi American Airline credit credit card promotions that are currently available in 2013.
+Because AA is among the largest carriers (especially since its merger with US Airways), they have one of the most popular frequent flier programs.
+However there are some important things you need to know before you get a card tied to the AAdvantage program.
+Let's review some of the popular Citi American Airlines credit card promotions currently available in 2015.

 - 2 miles per dollar on American Airlines purchases.